 What Else Is Needed:

 - Laminator and Laminating Pouches

-To prepare this alphabet activity, click on the pencil below to download and print the cards that you need.
+To prepare this alphabet activity, fill out the form below to automatically download and print the cards that you need.
 I like to print my resources on white card stock, because it is more durable.
 But, you can use copy paper too.
 Next, cut the cards apart.
 If you want your kids to be able to check their answers, mark a dot or put a sticker on the back of the card where the clothespin will be after they clip it.
 Then, laminate the cards so your kids can use them over and over and store them in a resealable plastic bag or pencil pouch.